Oasis of the Seas: Facilities

 The ship features a zip-line, an ice-skating rink, a surf simulator, an aquatic amphitheater, a moving bar, a casino, a miniature golf course, multiple night clubs, several bars and lounges, a karaoke club, comedy club, five swimming pools, three waterslides, volleyball and basketball courts, youth zones, and nurseries for children.
-Oasis of the Seas also features the largest dry-slide at sea, the Ultimate Abyss.
-Many of the ship's interiors were extensively decorated by muralist Clarissa Parish.
+Oasis of the Seas also features the largest dry-slide at sea, the "Ultimate Abyss."
+Many of the ship's interiors were decorated by muralist Clarissa Parish.